biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

         m_jan2020@mjan2020VirtualBox:~$ samtools index /home/m_jan2020/course/alignment/postprocessing/SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam

  Then we extract all the alignments for the `10:10000000-11000000` region that are correct, which means that both members of the read pair are correctly mapped.
-For this, we use the SAM flag = 2 and `samtools view`:
+For this, we use the SAM bitwise flag = 2 and `samtools view`:

         m_jan2020@mjan2020VirtualBox:~$ samtools view -f 2 /home/m_jan2020/course/alignment/postprocessing/SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam 10:10000000-11000000 -b -o SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.mini.bam